-7.4.9.
+7.5.9.
 Barriers to Implementing Policy Responses

-- 23 There are barriers to implementing the policy instruments that arise in response to the risks from - 24 climate-land interactions.
-Such barriers to climate action help determine the degree to which society - can achieve its sustainable development objectives (Dow et al. 2013; Langholtz et al. 2014; Klein et - 26 al. 2015).
-However, some policies can also be seen as being designed specifically to overcome - barriers, while in some cases policies may actually create or strengthen barriers to climate action - 28 (Foudi and Erdlenbruch 2012; Linnerooth-Bayer and Hochrainer-Stigler 2015).
-The concept of - 29 barriers to climate action is used here in a sense close to that of "soft limits" to adaptation (Klein, et - al. 2014).
-"Hard limits" by contrast are seen as primarily biophysical.
-Predicted changes in the key - factors of crop growth and productivity-temperature, water, and soil quality- are expected to pose - 32 limits to adaptation in ways that affect the world's population to get enough food in the future (Altieri - 33 et al. 2015; Altieri and Nicholls 2017). - 34 This section assesses research on barriers specific to policy implementation in adaptation and - 35 mitigation respectively, then addresses the cross-cutting issue of inequality as a barrier to climate - action, including the particular cases of elite capture and corruption, before assessing how policies on - 37 climate and land can be used to overcome barriers.
+- 16 There are barriers to implementing the policy instruments that arise in response to the risks from - climate-land interactions.
+Such barriers to climate action help determine the degree to which society - can achieve its sustainable development objectives (Dow et al. 2013; Langholtz et al. 2014; Klein et al. - 19 2015).
+However, some policies can also be seen as being designed specifically to overcome barriers, - while in some cases policies may actually create or strengthen barriers to climate action (Foudi and - 21 Erdlenbruch 2012; Linnerooth-Bayer and Hochrainer-Stigler 2015).
+The concept of barriers to climate - action is used here in a sense close to that of "soft limits" to adaptation (Klein, et al. 2014).
+"Hard - 23 limits" by contrast are seen as primarily biophysical.
+Predicted changes in the key factors of crop growth - and productivity-temperature, water, and soil quality-are expected to pose limits to adapt in ways - 25 that allow the world's population to get enough food in the future (Altieri et al. 2015; Altieri and - 26 Nicholls 2017). - 27 This section assesses research on barriers specific to policy implementation in adaptation and mitigation - 28 respectively, then addresses the cross-cutting issue of inequality as a barrier to climate action, including - 29 the particular cases of elite capture and corruption, before assessing how policies on climate and land - 30 can be used to overcome barriers.

-7.4.9.1.
+7.5.9.1.
 Barriers to Adaptation

-- 39 There are human, social, economic, and institutional barriers to adaptation to land-climate challenges - 40 as described in Tabel 7.4 (medium evidence, high agreement).
-Considerable literature exists around - 41 changing behaviours through response options targeting social and cultural barriers (Rosin 2013; - 42 Eakin; Marshall et al. 2012) (See Chapter 6 Value chain interventions).
+- 32 There are human, social, economic, and institutional barriers to adaptation to land-climate challenges - impacts as described in Tabel 7.4 (medium evidence, high agreement).
+Considerable literature exists - 34 around changing behaviours through response options targeting social and cultural barriers (Rosin - 35 2013; Eakin; Marshall et al. 2012) (See Chapter 6 Value chain interventions).

-Table 7.4 Soft Barriers and Limits to Adaptation
+Table 0.4 Soft Barriers and Limits to Adaptation

 Category Description References Human Cognitive and behavioural obstacles.
 Lack of knowledge and information.
 (Hornsey et al. 2016; Prokopy et al. 2015) (Wreford et al. 2017) Social Undermined participation in decision making and social equity (Burton et al. 2008) (Laube et al. 2012) Economic Market failures and missing markets, transaction costs and political economy, ethical and distributional issues.
 Perverse incentives.
-Lack of domestic funds, inability to access international funds (Chambwera et al. 2014b) (Wreford et al. 2017) (Rochecouste et al. 2015; Baumgart-Getz et al. 2012) Institutional Mal-coordination of policies and response options, unclear responsibility of actors and leadership, misuse of power, all reducing social learning.
+Lack of domestic funds, inability to access international funds (Chambwera et al. 2014b) (Wreford et al. 2017) (Rochecouste et al. 2015; Baumgart-Getzet al. 2012) Institutional Mal-coordination of policies and response options, unclear responsibility of actors and leadership, misuse of power, all reducing social learning.
 Government failures.
 Path dependent institutions.
 (Oberlack 2017) (Sánchez et al. 2016; Greiner and Gregg 2011) Technological Systems of mixed crop and livestock.
 Polycultures.
 (Nalau and Handmer 2015)